- Bite-sized Trips

 If you are visiting Vietnam up to 30th June 2021 for 15 days or less and will not re-enter Vietnam within 30 days of your departure, you do not require a visa to enter the country as per the Vietnam Embassy guidance, if you hold a ‘British Citizen’ passport.

 If you are visiting for 16 days or more or wish to re-enter Vietnam within 30 days of your departure, you will require a visa in advance of your travels.
 If you are re-entering, be sure to get a multi-entry visa.
 You can get an e-visa online before you travel.

 If you are visiting Cambodia during your travels, then your Cambodian visa will be issued when you arrive at any of the international airports or at the border crossing.
 There is no letter of authorisation required in advance.
 You will need to provide two passport photos and the cost is US$35.

-As an alternative to dealing directly with the embassies, we’ve teamed up with the Visa Machine, a specialist visa provider who can help you with your application.
+As an alternative to dealing directly with the embassies, we’ve teamed up with the Visa Machine, a specialist visa provider that can help you with your application.

 The Vietnamese Dong is the official currency in Vietnam (check the current exchange rate).
-ATMs are the easiest way to get hold of your cash while you’re away and more and more ATMs are popping up, with usually at least one in every town and more in the larger cities.
+ATMs are the easiest way to get hold of your cash while you’re away and there are plenty available in every town and city.
 However, we recommend taking a combination of bank cards, cash and a few travellers cheques as a back-up just to be safe.